seanbreckenridge/xkcd-favorites/README.md

 `generate.py` will use `data.json` as a cache, so any items previously downloaded won't have to be downloaded again.

-For debugging whether or not something has already been downloaded, you can increase log verbosity by editing the `LOGLEVEL` envionment variable; e.g.:
+For debugging whether or not something has already been downloaded, you can increase log verbosity by editing the `LOGLEVEL` environment variable; e.g.:

 `LOGLEVEL=DEBUG python3 generate.py`